 Will they get spoilt or will they become more responsible with money?
 Read on to find out everything about giving pocket money to your children

-Another interesting difference between the western world view and the Indian one is regarding part time work by high school students.
-In the US and other developed countries, high school students including kids of wealthy and powerful folks, engage in part time work – waiting in restaurants, bagging groceries and so on.
+Another interesting difference between the western worldview and the Indian one is regarding part-time work by high school students.
+In the US and other developed countries, high school students, including kids of wealthy and powerful folks, engage in part-time work waiting in restaurants, bagging groceries, and so on.
 However, the Indian elite looks down on work of such nature.

 All things considered, it is a good idea to introduce the concept of pocket money or allowance to children.
 If you are worried as to how the money will be spent, start with really small amounts of pocket money.
-The key thing is to make your child maintain an allowance journal.
+The key is to make your child maintain an allowance journal.
 An allowance journal will have a record of all income and expenditure.
-Whether these are gifts from grandparents or regular allowance from parents, everything goes in to the journal.
-The journal should also be used to record every expense, however small, along with the date of expense.
+Whether these are gifts from grandparents or regular allowance from parents, everything goes into the journal.
+The journal should also be used to record every expense, however small, along with the date of the expense.

 Why is this important?
 This helps the children account for their expenses, something that even adults find challenging.
-When they start accounting their income and expenses from an early age, children grow up to be financially disciplined adults.
-They don’t end up wondering where all the money went.
+When they start accounting for their income and expenses from an early age, children grow up to be financially disciplined adults.
+They don't end up wondering where all the money went.

-Most grown ups receive a regular income at the beginning of the month.
+Most grown-ups receive a regular income at the beginning of the month.
 It would be a good idea to mimic the salary by giving an allowance every month.
-The predictability of cash flow will also help the children in developing the habit of setting long term goals and saving up money for such goals.
+The predictability of cash flow will also help the children in developing the habit of setting long-term goals and saving up money for such goals.
 Once again, such habits will help the child when he/she grows up.

 It is better to give a fixed regular allowance as long as the children demonstrate the ability to maintain an allowance journal regularly.
 If they are irregular in this, the allowance can be reduced till they get the allowance journal in order.